richtea/gulp-reinstall/README.md

 **Default:** `false`

-Set to `true` if `npm install` should be appended with the `--no-optional` parameter which will prevent optional dependencies from being installed.
+Set to `true` if invocations of `npm install` should be appended with the `--no-optional` parameter, which will prevent optional dependencies from being installed.

 **Example:**